Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Graph-based Hierarchical Clustering and Forecasting

 where $\mathcal{L}\emptyargs$ indicates the loss function and $p$ is equal to, e.g., $1$ or $2$.
-Note that, differently from standard spatiotemporal forecasting approaches, here the model is trained to make predictions for each level of the hierarchy.
+Note that the model is trained to make predictions for each level of the hierarchy.
 Representation at the different levels can capture patterns at different spatial scales, less apparent at fine-grained resolutions.
 Indeed, the aggregation and pooling operators increase the receptive field of each filter at each level of the hierarchy.
-The discussion on how to further regularize predictions given the hierarchical structure is carried out in Sec.~\ref{sec:forecasting-reconciliation}.
+Discussion on how to further regularize predictions given the hierarchical structure is postponed to Sec.~\ref{sec:forecasting-reconciliation}.